 - Anatomy and physiology 8.0

 Graduates of National League for Nursing–accredited associate or diploma nursing programs who meet criteria of the Pennsylvania Nursing Articulation Model will receive credit for 30 semester hours of nursing, which may be applied toward the program entrance requirements

-To find admissions deadlines, apply online, check out financial aid information, and find the current schedule for open houses, visit the Undergraduate Admissions site.
+To find admissions deadlines, apply online, check out financial aid information, and find the current schedule for open houses, visit the Undergraduate Drexel Online admissions criteria page.

 For Transferring Students

 To review transfer instructions, visit the Transfer Instructions page.

 To review transfer instructions, visit the Drexel Online international requirements page.

 Technical Standards for Admission, Academic Progression, and Graduation can be found here.